grosser/parallel_tests/Readme.md

         --isolate-n                  Number of processes for isolated groups.
 Default to 1 when --isolate is on.
         --specify-groups [SPECS]     Use 'specify-groups' if you want to specify multiple specs running in multiple processes in a specific formation.
 Commas indicate specs in the same process, pipes indicate specs in a new process.
+Cannot use with --single, --isolate, or --isolate-n.
+Ex.
                                      Ex.
                                      $ parallel_tests -n 3 . --specify-groups '1_spec.rb,2_spec.rb|3_spec.rb'
                                        Process 1 will contain 1_spec.rb and 2_spec.rb